Baedda/floating-form-labels/README.md

 ### HTML
 First you have to group your labels and inputs into container.
 These containers are the starting point for the JavaScript.
 We recommend to give them a unique class name.
 As default we are looking for a class named `ffl-wrapper` but you can change that if you want to.

-It's a good idea to add a unique class to your labels to avoid bugs if there will be added error labels by a validation or something like that.
+It's a good idea to add a unique class to your labels as well to avoid bugs if there will be added error labels by a validation or something like that.
 By default we are looking for a label named `ffl-label`.

 ```html
 <div class="ffl-wrapper">